kubedb/docs/docs/guides/elasticsearch/failover/index.md

 cluster-management operations (index creation, shard allocation, settings changes) stall — this is a deliberate safety measure to avoid split-brain, not a bug.

-**Shard failover.** The active master continuously tracks which data nodes hold in-sync copies of each shard.
+**Data node failover.** The active master continuously tracks which data nodes hold in-sync copies of each shard.
 If a data node goes down, any primary shards it held are promoted from one of their in-sync replicas on a surviving data node — this is near-instantaneous since the replica already has the data.
 Cluster health transitions to `yellow` (some replicas unavailable) while reallocation is worked out, and back to `green` once enough replicas are rebuilt.
 If a node holding the **only** copy of a shard goes down, health goes to `red` for that shard until the node returns.

+**Ingest node recovery.** No election happens here — ingest nodes hold no data and aren't master-eligible.
+Losing one just means fewer nodes to spread ingest-pipeline/coordinating traffic across until KubeDB restarts the pod; existing indices and cluster health are unaffected.

 ### Hands-on Failover Testing